anthonyshort/grunt-component-build/README.md

 Build and watch Components.
 Supports file globs inside of the scripts to build a component using any number of files.
 This is so that you can use Component in place of Browserify or similar tools to build out CommonJS apps and still have access to the components.

+You can specify scripts and styles within Grunt and these will override the component.json file.
+This means you don't need to list every file to build with Component.
+This shouldn't be used for building Components themselves, but for compiling applications in a way you normally would with Browserify but using Component instead so you have access to Components.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-component-build`